ArthurLoboLobo/eduh/plan.md

   - After the code is sent, the form transitions to show:
     - A code input field (6 digits).
     - "Verificar" (Verify) button.
+    - A "Reenviar código" (Resend code) button.
+If the API returns 429 with `retryAfterSeconds`, disable this button and show a live countdown (e.g., "Aguarde 42s") using a client-side `setInterval` that ticks every second.
+Re-enable the button automatically when the counter reaches 0.
   - On successful verification, redirect to `/dashboard`.
-- All text on this page is in Brazilian Portuguese by default.
+- **Language switcher**: A standalone language toggle at the top-right of the page (since there is no navbar on auth pages).
+Clicking it switches between `'pt-BR'` and `'en'` and saves the preference to the language cookie.
+All page text re-renders immediately.
+The form sends the current language value alongside the email in the `POST /api/auth/send-code` request.
+- The page defaults to `'pt-BR'` if no language cookie is set.
-- Handle error states: invalid email, wrong code, too many attempts, network errors.
+- Handle error states: invalid email, wrong code, too many attempts, rate limit (countdown), network errors.

 ---